 See what would be the ideal case with your business you want to be?

 Purpose helps you drive the business always in the direction you dream of.
-It will keep you in check within all the decisions you take.
+It will keep you in check with all the decisions you make.

 Who Is Your Reader Or Prospective Buyer?

-Having your blog targetted isn’t enough!
-You need to know exactly who your reader is, or the prospective buyer?
+Having your blog targeted isn’t enough!
+You need to know exactly who your reader is, or the prospective buyer.

 What are their problems?
 What do they aspire to be?
 How can you help them?
 And other various questions that help you craft the prospective buyer persona.

-Do not try to imititate or inhabit a style that pleases the potential buyers or your favourite writer.
+Do not try to imitate or inhabit a style that pleases potential buyers or your favorite writer.

 Focus on understanding your prospective buyer.
 Define them as a persona.
 Put a picture in your mind.